Code-Institute-Submissions/Milestone_2-5/README.md

 ### Existing Features

-The main feature is the Google map on the “Map” page that contains markers (clustered where necessary) to display the geographical location of each site which is obtained from the main data source.
-On mouse hover some information pops up over the marker containing the site's name, why it's important and a link to the World Heritage Centre's website.
+The main feature is the Google map on the Map page that contains markers (clustered where necessary) to display the geographical location of each site which is obtained from the main data source.
+On mouse hover a window pops up over the marker containing the site's name, a short description and a link to the site's own page on the World Heritage Centre's website.
 On mouse leave this window disappears.
 On mouse click the map focuses on the marker/markers.

-Another feature is the filtering of the markers, this is done by using the radio buttons whereby the user can decide if they want to see only places with natural or cultural or mixed values.
+Another feature is the filtering of the markers, this is done by using the radio buttons whereby the user can decide if they want to see only places with natural or cultural or mixed values, or all of them, then clocking on the button below them.

 Header-contains navigation links and the website name.
 The navigation links change colour when they are active.
 By clicking on the website name the user is able to return to the main page from the map page.

-Footer- Contains links to social media pages.
-This is currently the company's Facebook page only.
-The Facebook logo changes colour on mouse hover to indicate that there is an action available.
+Footer- Contains links to the social media pages of the UNESCO World Heritage Center and Google.
 Also contains copyright information.

 ### Features Left to Implement

+More search options, by region and/or country.

 ## Technologies Used

 HTML
 CSS
 Bootstrap v 4.5.0 for advanced styling and positioning.
-This includes the grid structure and parts of the navigation.
+This includes the grid structure and the navigation.
 Javascript and Jquery for DOM manipulation.
 LowDB to create local database.
+Google Maps API

 ## Testing
 ### Testing in different browsers